Tarun-Sura/Projects_Python/README.md

 # projects
 Exploring different things in programming world

-Some trail and error work
+Some trial and error work